Is your tourism strategy just gathering dust? Here’s how to turn it into real results

 Dust it off and revisit the goals—are they still relevant?

-Break it into annual or quarterly action plans
+Break your long-term plan into annual or quarterly action plans

 Set responsibility and timelines for each item